How Heat Pump Dryers Work

 The no-vent advantage is significant for apartments, condos, and homes where running a vent duct is difficult or impossible.
 It also means heat pump dryers don't pull conditioned air from the home in winter (conventional dryers can add meaningfully to heating costs in cold climates by exhausting warm indoor air).

-At average U.S. gas prices ($1.10/therm) and electricity rates (16¢/kWh), a gas dryer costs about $0.23 per load — roughly $60/year at 5 loads/week.
-A heat pump dryer at 800W average draw costs about $0.30/load — about $78/year at the same usage.
-The $18/year difference doesn't look like much, but over 10 years that's $180 — less than the typical price premium for a heat pump dryer before incentives.
+At average U.S. gas prices ($1.70/therm) and electricity rates (18¢/kWh), a gas dryer costs about $0.34 per load — roughly $87/year at 5 loads/week.
+A heat pump dryer at 800W average draw costs about $0.34/load — about $88/year at the same usage.
+The two are now essentially tied on operating cost; gas no longer carries the meaningful per-load edge it once did, so the heat pump dryer's other advantages (no vent duct, gentler on fabrics, lower peak electricity draw) become the more relevant differentiators for most households.

 In high-electricity-rate states like California (25¢/kWh) or Hawaii (40¢/kWh), the math flips: gas dryers maintain their per-load advantage if gas is available, but all-electric homes with heat pump dryers beat conventional electric dryers significantly.
 For a full breakdown of dryer running costs by type, see our dryer cost guide or use the Dryer Energy Cost Calculator.